-- B. Middle Level Curriculum Mathematics, language arts, reading, science, social studies, music, art, health, physical education, exploratory career education, computer literacy if resources are available, and critical thinking skills.
+- B. Middle Level Curriculum Mathematics, language arts, reading, science, social studies, music, art, health, physical education, exploratory career education, character education, computer literacy if resources are available, and critical thinking skills.
 Activities which offer desirable experiences such as consumer education, band, drama, creative writing, athletics, and student government shall be promoted.
 Instruction in the use of the library and counseling services shall be provided; - C. Senior Level Curriculum Will consist of courses which meet the needs of all students.
 Both college preparatory and terminal courses shall be offered at levels which will challenge each student to perform in accordance with his/her ability. - 1.
 Library instruction and counseling services shall be provided. - 2.
-A program of student government, student publications, drama, music, social activities, and athletics shall be provided for the development of well-rounded citizens. - D. A student's progression from one grade to another shall be determined, in part, upon proficiency in reading, writing, science, and mathematics. - V. The Superintendent or designee shall make an annual report to the School Board each year, giving the status of the instructional program in meeting the District's educational goals and objectives and recommendations for improving the curriculum. - VI.
+Character education shall include instruction on the development of leadership, interpersonal, organization, and research skills; workplace ethics and law; conflict resolution; skills that enable students to become resilient and self-motivated; and skills which assist students to become employed. - 3.
+A program of student government, student publications, drama, music, social activities, and athletics shall be provided for the development of well-rounded citizens. - D. A student's progression from one grade to another shall be determined, in part, upon proficiency in reading, writing, science, and mathematics. - V. The Superintendent or designee shall make an annual report to the School Board each year, giving the status of the instructional program in meeting the District's educational goals and objectives and recommendations for improving the curriculum.

+- VI.
 The responsibility and right of an instructional staff member to present information of a controversial nature is hereby recognized.
 The teacher shall not present controversial material or issues which are not directly or closely related to the subject area being taught.
-In presenting controversial materials on an issue, the teacher shall present all sides of the question without bias or prejudice and shall permit each student to arrive at his / her own conclusions.
+In presenting controversial materials on an issue, the teacher shall present all sides of the question without bias or prejudice and shall permit each student to arrive at his / her own conclusions. - VII.

-- VII.
 A course description shall be presented for School Board approval before any course or unit in the objective study of the Bible or a comparative study of religion, as provided in Section 1003.45, Florida Statutes, is initiated in any school.
 The description shall detail the purpose of the course, the materials to be used, grade location, length of the course, and credit value.
 No teacher shall present or permit to be presented any material which ridicules any religious sect, belief, or faith. - VIII.
 Prior to initiating any course or unit of instruction in human growth and development, a course outline and complete description shall be presented for School Board approval.
 This rule does not preclude the teaching of personal cleanliness in health and physical education classes or in the elementary grades, or the teaching of matters relating to sex education as provided in state-adopted textbooks, or information relating to sex education as required in other course using duly-adopted textbooks and materials where sex education is an incidental part of the course. - IX.
 It shall be the responsibility of the school to make students aware of the dangers and consequences of sexually transmitted diseases.
 The manner, scope, and levels at which this information will be presented shall be determined by the Superintendent or designee in consultation with instructional supervisors and principal(s).
-Prior to initiating any such unit of instruction, the proposed program, the materials to be used, and other essential information shall be presented to the School Board for approval.
+Prior to initiating any such unit of instruction, the proposed program, the materials to be used, and other essential information shall be presented to the School

+Board for approval.
 When any questionable information is to be viewed by mixed groups, the sexes may be separated for presentation of materials.